- Free online signup

 The 100 bucks are fee-free and can save you from some awkward conversations.
 The downside is that it’s only $100 and not even that at first.

 If you have a gas guzzler and you find yourself at the gas station constantly, you’ll find this option really sweet.
 Namely, Current will instantly refund those annoying holds into your account, making all your funds fully available without any waiting.

 Is my money safe with Current?

-Although Current isn’t a banking institution, it is a mobile-only bank or an e-money institution.
+Although Current isn’t a banking institution, it is a mobile banking app.
 Your deposits are FDIC insured through their issuing bank – Choice Financial Group.
 Your account is entitled to up to $250,000 of pass-through deposit insurance coverage if something happened to Current.

 Current also uses encryption to protect your data, tools to make sure your account cannot be maliciously accessed, and other security features to keep your money safe.